 Proving Negligence Cases and Intentional Torts for Car Accidents in Mount Vernon, NY

 Once you have met the criteria for filing a lawsuit, you will need to figure out how to prove your case.
-Most accident cases are based on negligence, but sometimes they involve intentional torts.
+Most motor vehicle accident cases are based on negligence, but sometimes they involve intentional torts.
 A negligence case stems from an unintentional accident, whereas an intentional tort involves another driver’s intentionally harming the victim.
 Intentional torts are frequently connected to criminal charges.
-Our Mount Vernon, NY car accident lawyers can help you prove negligence and intent.
+Our car accident lawyers can help you prove negligence and intent.

 Proving the defendant in your case was negligent requires proving four critical elements.
-First, we must prove the defendant owed you a legal duty of care.
+First, our car accident lawyers must prove the defendant owed you a legal duty of care.
 Second, we must show that the defendant breached or violated this duty.
 Third, we must prove the defendant’s breach of duty was the direct cause of the accident.
 Finally, we must show your damages are real and not hypothetical.

 Intentional torts often have their own unique elements.
 The elements we must prove will vary depending on the nature of the intentional tort.
 In any case, we must always prove the defendant’s intent.

-Call Our Mount Vernon, NY Car Accident Attorneys
+Call Our Mount Vernon, NY Attorneys About Your Car Accident Case Today